DPhil in Geography and the Environment

 Application fee waivers for eligible associated courses

-If you apply to this course and are considering applying (or have already applied) to Intelligent Earth (UKRI CDT in AI for the Environment), you can request an application fee waiver so that you only need to pay one application fee.
-Please refer to the equivalent section of the Intelligent Earth course page for further details about requesting an application fee waiver.
+If you apply to this course and are considering applying (or have already applied) to Intelligent Earth (UKRI CDT in AI for the Environment) and/or the DPhil in Interdisciplinary Life and Environmental Science (which is expected to open soon), you can request an application fee waiver so that you only need to pay one application fee.
+Please refer to the equivalent section of either course page for further details about requesting an application fee waiver.

 Do I need to contact anyone before I apply?